“How To Get Over Someone Who Broke Your Heart” – yourself included.

 - You were treated like crap.

-- Your emotional well-being came at the expense of this person’s selfish agenda.
+- Your mental health came at the expense of this person’s selfish agenda.

 - This person was able to rationalize deceit, betrayal, and put their selfish agenda ahead of you, your trust, and your heart.

-- You were demoted to a personal doormat WHILE they got those needs met.
+- You were demoted to a personal doormat WHILE they got their needs met.

 - This person was not consistent.